Frequently Asked Questions

 How do I reserve a rental vehicle using the Business Travel Account (BTA)?

 Please refer to the BTA Process page for instructions.
 NOTE: The BTA is only available for

 Which rental agencies are contracted through the State of Texas?

-Enterprise and Avis are the rental agencies used.
-Please provide ASU’s agency ID number when making reservations to receive state rates on rental cars, even when renting out-of-state (Enterprise ID# TX737; Avis ID# F999737).
+Enterprise, Avis, and Hertz are the rental agencies used.
+Please provide ASU’s agency ID number when making reservations to receive state rates on rental cars, even when renting out-of-state (Enterprise ID# TX737; Avis ID# F999737; Hertz 2120737).
 For information on rental car contracts, go to the state travel management program site.